DakeQQ/ONNX-Runtime-Common-Process-Tools/ONNX_OPTIMIZE_SKILL.md

 ### Raw and final artifacts

 Keep the raw export immutable.
 Apply surgery to a separate output path and never overwrite the baseline artifact.
 Validate and report both the raw and surgically optimized models.
+When the rewrite needs intermediate scratch storage, for example to stage external-data tensors, reload a partially transformed model, or hold an in-progress graph, automatically create the temporary file on demand and delete it once the process completes, leaving only the immutable raw export and the final model.

 ---